-This course is designed to build upon knowledge from OCTA 205 in order to develop strategies and techniques in the treatment of pediatric conditions/disorders/disabilities.
+This course is designed to build upon knowledge from OCTA 205 in order to develop strategies and techniques in the treatment of pediatric disorders/disabilities.
 A hands-on approach to learning is emphasized.
-The focus is on applying evaluation information and assessment skills to treatment in the pediatric population using occupation based, evidencebased practice, activity analysis, and activity grading.
-Professionalism and oral and written communication skills are expanded upon.
-Students utilize clinical reasoning skills to identify needs in the community to create, implement, and evaluate intervention strategies.
-Scholarship of Teaching and Learning and Application are implemented throughout the program and provide students opportunities to utilize research skills, problem solve, and apply clinical reasoning during presentations and data interpretation.
-Interactive and student-centered learning is emphasized through class discussion, group activities, case studies, role-play, case-based learning, presentations, and reflection.
+The focus is on applying assessment information to treatment in the pediatric population using evidence-based practice, activity analysis, and activity grading.
+Students are given the opportunity to participate in community based outings to apply skills.